Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Recovery Strategies

-Audit your funnel when people click but don’t convert.
+If a campaign is nosediving, pause it, don’t delete it.
+Poor performance might be timings around holiday weekends, major news events, or algorithm hiccups.
+Pause for 48 hours, restart, see if circumstances changed.
+Audit your funnel if people click but don’t convert.
 Are they landing on your Spotify profile with one song available?
 That’s your problem, not your ad.
 Are they hitting a broken link or a website that takes nine seconds to load on mobile?
 Fix the destination before blaming the creative.

 Test totally different creatives with the same audience.
 Sometimes (in fact, quite often) your message can be correct, but the delivery doesn’t resonate.
 Think about using the same song, but a completely different hook in.
 Maybe a fan testimonial instead of performance footage, or, behind-the-scenes instead of polished content.
 I’ve seen identical targeting produce 4x different conversion rates purely based on the creative approach.